DanielTockan/Rainforest-Store/README.md

 - What the MVP and stretch goals for the project were <!-- (via User Stories) -->
 - What pages were needed on the frontend, and how they would interact with the API

-The model-centric planning process came at the detriment of other apsects of the app (which will be expanded on througout the document) but overall, set a solid foundation for us to proceed.
+The model-centric planning process came at the detriment of other aspects of the app (which will be expanded on throughout the document) but overall, set a solid foundation for us to proceed.

 Quick DBD was used to create the entity relationship diagrams, graphically describing the relationships between the models: